 Prices & Ordering

-Starting prices depend primarily on wood species.
+Starting prices depend primarily on body wood species, beginning at $7000 for Indian rosewood and $10,000 for master grade Brazilian rosewood.
+Most other body woods start in the $7500-$8000 range.
 According to the customer's preferences, additional features as well as case and tuner upgrades may be added on.

 To place an order, please contact me directly.
 A non-refundable $500 deposit is required to reserve your order.
 Depending on the current waiting list, most instruments are completed within one calendar year from the order date.
 Payment in full is required upon completion of the instrument.
 In-state purchases are subject to Maine’s 5.5% sales tax.